-In this world that we live in, rife with obesity and overeating, the benefits of caloric restriction may seem obvious on their face — cut calories, lose weight!
+In this world that we live in, rife with obesity and overeating, the benefits of caloric restriction may seem evident on their face — cut calories, lose weight!
 But it's far more complicated than that.
-Our bodies depend on a delicate interplay of hormones, such as Human Growth Hormone, Cortisol, Norepinephrine and Insulin, to perform at its peak.
+Our bodies depend on a delicate interplay of hormones, such as Human Growth Hormone, Cortisol, Norepinephrine, and Insulin, to perform at their peak.

 What is Human Growth Hormone and Why is it Important?

 Human Growth Hormone is a powerful agent of cellular metabolism.
 It helps maintain the body's optimal function by encouraging the revitalization and rejuvenation of the body's physiological systems.

 During childhood development, HGH levels are high, facilitating growth, most notably during the growth spurt of puberty.

 After puberty ends, Human Growth Hormone drops to a level associated with optimal physiological renewal.

 The older that we get, beyond thirty, the less effective our body's become at producing sufficient Human Growth Hormone.